 The Residency is administered by the Curator of Art at the County Museum.

-Applications are now open for the
+Applications have now closed for the

 12th Muir Trust Residency

-Applications are invited from established, mid-career, UK-based studio artists who wish to develop their creative practice by working with the Bucks County Museum collections.
+Applications were invited from established, mid-career, UK-based studio artists who wish to develop their creative practice by working with the Bucks County Museum collections.
 The residency will be based in Aylesbury for 20 days during mid-September to late-October 2019.

 The chosen artist will select items from the mixed collections in store and respond to them through their own medium to create new readings and interpretations.
 The artist will have a working space in the museum to display the selected exhibits and develop their artistic responses.
 The residency is followed by a solo selling exhibition illustrating this creative process and its results.